Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. Select **+ Create** and select **Alert rule**.

-1. Select the box for the subscription, then select **Apply**.
+1. Select the box for the subscription, then select **Apply** button.
 This alert will apply to any virtual machines in the subscription.
 Alternatively, you could just specify one particular machine.

 1. Select the **Condition** tab and then select the **See all signals** link.